alxojy/AWS-SAA-C02/storage/README.md

 #### EFS vs S3 vs EBS
 EFS | S3 | EBS
 ----|----|----
-File storage service for Amazon compute & on premises servers | Object storage service | Block level storage
+File storage service for Amazon compute & on premises servers | Object storage service | Block level storage on AWS

 #### What EC2 instance types & AMIs are compatible with EFS?
 EFS is compatible with all Linux-based AMIs for EC2